What is a DUA?

 - A description of the data you are requesting and how you plan to use it,

 - Human or non-human subjects research determination, whether determined by the IRB and linked via Manage Related Projects, or determined by the faculty member overseeing the project,

-- The corresponding Data Security Level via link to the corresponding Research Safety submission, and
+- The corresponding Data Security Level via link to the linked Data Safety submission, and

 - Applicable email correspondence with the Provider.

 - Once you click “Submit” the DUA will be automatically assigned to the authorized Negotiating Office, and a negotiator will reach out to you about next steps.

-You can track the status of the DUA as it is reviewed, negotiated and finalized and also communicate with the negotiator directly in the Agreements System.
+You can track the status of the DUA as it is reviewed, negotiated and finalized and also communicate with the negotiator directly in the Agreements Application.